adnusan/Eventer/README.md

-# Eventer
--Eventer Android App
+# Eventer- Android App

 #Stack:
--Database: Firebase Realtime Database
+- Database: Firebase Realtime Database
--Language: Kotlin
+- Language: Kotlin
--IDE: Android Studio
+- IDE: Android Studio
--API: Google Maps API, Firebase Realtime Database
+- API: Google Maps API, Firebase Realtime Database

 #firebase
--use .child("pathname") to get the path of the database -use .setValue() to set the value of the database
+- use .child("pathname") to get the path of the database
+- use .setValue() to set the value of the database
--can insert object into the database
+- can insert object into the database

 - Databse Structure:
 - ------layout------